Grace's warbler: Description

 Grace's warbler is a small bird, 11–13 cm long.
 It is mostly gray on top, with broken black streaks across the back and flanks and two white bars on the wings.
 The throat and breast are a vibrant yellow, and the rest of the underparts are white.
 It has a yellow half-eye ring under the eye and a long yellow "eyebrow" stripe that starts at the base of the beak and runs above the eye, fading to white after it passes the eye.

 Distribution and habitat

 Grace's warblers breed from the south-western United States to Nicaragua and winter in their breeding range from north-eastern Sinaloa and north-western Durango south.
 They are almost always found in pine forests, even in migration, though at the northern end of their range (in southern Nevada and Utah and southwestern Colorado) they occur in spruce-fir forest.
 They prefer open, "parklike" woods, and in some areas such as northern Arizona they prefer an understory of Gambel's oak.
 In the United States and northern Mexico they typically occur at altitudes of 1800 to 2700 m); farther south they may occur as low as 250 m.
 They are common in some localities, and in areas of the Mosquitia of Nicaragua where the only tree is the Caribbean pine, Grace's warblers may be the only bird seen.

+Grace's Warbler is represented by four subspecies, including the nominate.

+Setophaga graciae (S. F. Baird, 1865).
+Southern Nevada, southern Utah, southwestern Colorado, northern New Mexico, and western Texas south through eastern Sonora and western Chihuahua.

+Setophaga graciae yaegeri (A. R. Phillips & Webster, 1961).
+West-central Mexico from southern Sinaloa, Durango, and Zacatecas south to Jalisco and Colima.

+Setophaga graciae remota (Griscom, 1935).
+Pacific coast from Michoacan through Guerrero, Oaxaca, and Chiapas into Guatemala, El Salvador, Honduras, and northern Nicaragua.

+Setophaga graciae decora (Ridgway, 1873).
+Belize.